DaniilKochyk/JavaApp/README.md

-# JavaApp with db on netbeans
+# JavaApp with db in netbeans